Shawn-Shan/fawkes/README.md

 We published an academic paper to summarize our work "[Fawkes: Protecting Personal Privacy against Unauthorized Deep Learning Models](https://www.shawnshan.com/files/publication/fawkes.pdf)" at *USENIX Security 2020*.

-If you would like to use Fawkes to protect your images, please check out our binary implementation on the [website](http://sandlab.cs.uchicago.edu/fawkes/#code).
+If you would like to use Fawkes to protect your identity, please check out our binary implementation on the [website](http://sandlab.cs.uchicago.edu/fawkes/#code).

 Copyright